-&lt;sup>271 See Tilley, supra note 22, at 1390-91 (noting that juries would need to be "explicitly instructed" that community is relevant to specific tort claims).

-effort to incorporate this idea of community into the analysis of open and obvious dangers.
+271 See Tilley, supra note 22, at 1390-91 (noting that juries would need to be "explicitly instructed" that community is relevant to specific tort claims). effort to incorporate this idea of community into the analysis of open and obvious dangers.
 Arendt's theories about freedom are also applicable to the jury.
 In an earlier section, I examined how Arendt focused on the successes and failures of different revolutions.
-To Arendt, the success of the American Revolution lied in its commitment to safeguarding freedom.
-Arendt conceptualized freedom in a few ways.
-First, it requires the creation of something that was completely new.
-It involves eradicating an obsolete institution and creating a new, robust political institution.
-Arendt also saw political participation and collective action as a foundation for freedom.
-Through collective action, people would make "promises" to each other which would form the basis for how our government interacts with people.
-In short, freedom is only formed through collective action, mutual promises, and a radically new yet stable institution.
+To Arendt, the success of the American Revolution lied in its commitment to safeguarding freedom.272 Arendt conceptualized freedom in a few ways.
+First, it requires the creation of something that was completely new.273 It involves eradicating an obsolete institution and creating a new, robust political institution.274 Arendt also saw political participation and collective action as a foundation for freedom.275 Through collective action, people would make "promises" to each other which would form the basis for how our government interacts with people.276 In short, freedom is only formed through collective action, mutual promises, and a radically new yet stable institution.
 By encouraging juries to promulgate community norms, jurors engage in the very exercise that Arendt described.
-In crafting a cogent norm, jurors must make promises to each other (and maybe even compromise).
-And in making these promises, jurors build trust with each other, feel empowered as decisionmakers, and ideally promulgate verdicts that reflect a community norm.
-Thus, this collaborative process results in the creation of shared principles that could not only reinspire public faith in the legal system, but also encourage the government to better address community concerns.
-For instance, jury verdicts can inform the public and legislators about a salient public policy issue.
-The promulgate community norms are proposed to the public and legislators.

-&lt;sup>272 ARENDT, supra note 109, at 62-63.
+In crafting a cogent norm, jurors must make promises to each other (and maybe even compromise).277 And in making these promises, jurors build trust with each other, feel empowered as decisionmakers, and ideally promulgate verdicts that reflect a community norm.
+Thus, this collaborative process results in the creation of shared principles that could not only reinspire public faith in the legal system, but also encourage the government to better address community concerns.278 For instance, jury verdicts can inform the public and legislators about a salient public policy issue.279 It may prompt legislators 274 See Gordon, supra note 121, at 117. $^{\it 277}$ See id. (describing how collective action requires making mutual promises).
+152 272 ARENDT, supra note 109, at 62-63.
+273 Id. at 34.